-Figure 10: Power Management Message Overhead
+Fig. 15.
+Power Management Message Overhead

-Higher message overhead also translates to higher energy consumption.
-In order to compare the message overhead between the reactive and proactive schemes, we implemented both the schemes and conducted experiments using the Nido simulator[19], a simulator that actually runs our system and TinyOS code.
-We simulated a simple scenario in which a tank moved across a sensor field in which 10 motes capable of magnetic sensing were deployed.
+TOSSIM simulator [Levis et al. 2003].
+We simulated a simple scenario in which a target moved across a sensor field along a straight line.
+We assume that a target can be sensed as long as it is within 10 meters away from one of the sensors.
 The duration of each simulation run was 600 seconds.
 The awakeDuration of the motes was fixed at 2 seconds for each run.
-Figure 10 compares the number of messages sent out by the proactive and reactive schemes during the tracking phase when power management is enabled.
+Figure 15 compares the number of messages sent out by the proactive and reactive schemes during the tracking phase when power management is enabled.

-Figure 10 shows that the number of power management messages in the reactive scheme increases from 2 to 11 as the sleep duration increases from 2 seconds to 20 seconds.
-This is justified by Equation 1, which indicates that a longer sleep duration requires more retransmissions of the awake beacon, in order to ensure that one of the beacons is received by the non-sentry motes.
+Figure 15 shows that the number of power management messages in the reactive scheme increases from 2 to 11 as the sleep duration increases from 2 seconds to 20 seconds.
+This is justified by Equation 2, which indicates that a longer sleep duration requires more retransmissions of the awake beacon, in order to ensure that one of the beacons is received by the non-sentry motes.
 In contrast, the message overhead in the case of the proactive scheme reduces as the sleep duration increases.
-This is because the periodicity with which a sentry sends out the sleep beacon is equal to sleepDuration + awakeDuration.
+This is because the periodicity with which a sentry sends out the sleep beacon is equal to (sleepDuration + awakeDuration).
 As the sleep duration increases, the sleep beacons are sent out less frequently, thereby reducing the message overhead.